 Time Spent Brushing

 Many people online have said that this brush has decreased their overall daily brushing time by a lot.
-Unfortunately, Chloe rarely gets brushed daily so I don’t have a lot to go off of.
-But, I agree that the time spent brushing using this brush has seemingly shortened, and due to the lightness and ergonomic-ness of the brush, your wrists don’t become as strained, either.
+After doing a test to compare the Big G to several other slicker brushes, I agree that the time spent brushing using this brush has seemingly shortened, and due to the lightness and ergonomic-ness of the brush, your wrists don’t become as strained, either.

 The Dog’s Enjoyment

 I truly believe Chloe enjoys being brushed with this Chris Christensen brush because she doesn’t run away when she sees it.
 Ha!

 Ease of Getting the Collected Hair Out From Between the Pins

 I am able to get most of the hair out from between the pins/bristles in one clump by just grabbing it.
 But there is always some hair left deep down in there so I just use my metal comb to scrape it out.
 Not difficult at all.
 Check out the above video at the 9:02 minute marker to see how I did this.

 So, Was $73 Worth it for this Chris Christensen Brush?